 Recommended models

-For most coding tasks in Codex, start with gpt-5.3-codex.
-It is available
+For most tasks in Codex, start with gpt-5.4.
+It combines strong coding,

 Alternative models